Galva101/ESC401_HPC_Learning_Goals/ESC401-Learning-Goals.md

         e.g. mapped to a Warp and executed at once.

     -   General rule: Use vectors for the inner loop, gangs and workers for the outer.
-The maximum number of threads is 2048.
-If we have a vector length of 32 and choose 32 blocks, we run 32\*32=1024 Threads, which is half of the theoretical maximum of 2048.
+The maximum number of Blocks/Gangs per SM is 32.
+If we have a vector length of 32 and choose 32 blocks, we run 32\*32=1024 Threads, which is half of the theoretical maximum of 2048 per SM.
+        Then we would have a 50% occupancy

+    -   Occupancy (number of active threads) is a measure of how well threads handle latency.
+Occupancy is a indication of efficiency, but not a direct measure of it.
+We can use workers to help increase efficiency.

 ```
           #pragma acc parallel vector_length(32)